Samsudin Osman

 Samsudin bin Osman (born 3 March 1947) is a Malaysian former public servant who served the Malaysian Government from 1969 to 2006.
 His last office in the public service was Chief Secretary to the Government from 1 February 2001 to 2 September 2006.
-He is currently the President of the International Islamic University Malaysia, and Chairman of the Employees Provident Fund.
+He formerly served as President of the International Islamic University Malaysia and as Chairman of the Employees Provident Fund.

 Prior to being Chief Secretary, Samsudin was the secretary-general for the Ministry of Domestic Trade and Consumer Affairs from 1994 and the Ministry of Home Affairs from 1996.

 He obtained his Bachelor of Arts (Hons) from the University of Malaya and Master of Public Administration from Pennsylvania State University.
 He is also a former student of the renowned English College Johore Bahru and Royal Military College, Sungai Besi.